QUICK GUIDE – Diagnosis of DMD

 Contact Decode Duchenne: email@example.com

 If the child has a high CK level and signs of DMD, but genetic tests did not find a genetic mutation for DMD, they may need to have a muscle biopsy.
 During this minor surgery, the doctor will remove a small sample of the child’s muscle.
 The sample is sent to a laboratory, which analyzes how much dystrophin is found in the muscle cells.
 If the child’s muscle sample has no dystrophin, then he is diagnosed with DMD.

 Not all people with DMD need a muscle biopsy.
 Encourage your doctor to order genetic testing first and use a genetic testing plan to reduce the child’s chance to need a muscle biopsy.

 Genetic counselling and carrier testing

 YOU ARE NOT ALONE.
 Consult your doctor if you have any questions about genetic testing.
 Your neuromuscular specialist can refer you for genetic counselling.
 Make an appointment with a geneticist.

 The mother of a child with DMD should ask for genetic testing to check whether or she carries the same DNA changes.
 A mother who has the mutation is called a carrier.
-She can pass the defective gene to her sons, who will develop DMD, and her daughters, who will become carriers as well.
+She can pass the defective gene to her sons, who will develop DMD, and her daughters, who will become carriers.

 With this information, a mother can make informed decisions about future pregnancies.
-And, other female family members on the mother’s side (sisters, daughters, aunts, and cousins) can be tested to discover if they carry the mutation.
+Other female family members on the mother’s side (sisters, daughters, aunts, and cousins) can be tested to discover if they carry the mutation.

 What happens next?